 The 2019 Iowa Code provides a sales tax exemption for manufacturers.
 That exemption excludes persons who "are not commonly understood" to be manufacturers, and excludes a person who engages in any one of five listed activities.

 2019 Iowa Acts, House File 779, amends that provision to exclude persons who are "primarily engaged" in one of those five activities.
-This proposed rule making offers guidance to taxpayers as to how a person is "primarily engaged" in one of those activities and provides several examples of how the provision will be applied.
+This rule making offers guidance to taxpayers as to how a person is "primarily engaged" in one of those activities and provides several examples of how the provision will be applied.

 After analysis and review of this rule making, no impact on jobs has been found.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Department for a waiver of the discretionary provisions, if any, pursuant to rule 701—7.28(17A).

 The Administrative Rules Review Committee, a bipartisan legislative committee which oversees rule making by executive branch agencies, may, on its own motion or on written request by any individual or group, review this rule making at its regular monthly meeting or at a special meeting.
 The Committee's meetings are open to the public, and interested persons may be heard as provided in Iowa Code section 17A.8(6).

 This rule making will become effective on August 19, 2020.